yuikns/doctorai/README.md

 7. Doctor AI internally learns vector representation of medical codes while training.
 You can also provide medical code representations, if you have one.
 They can be easily trained by using Skip-gram like algorithms.
 If you want to provide the medical code representations, it has be a matrix of N rows and M columns where N is the number of unique codes in you "visit file" and M is an arbitray size.
-For more details regarding the training of medical code representations and using them for predictive tasks, refer the following:
+For more details regarding the training of medical code representations and using them for predictive tasks, please refer to the second paper of the "Related Publication" section.

-Medical Concept Representation Learning from Electronic Health Records and its Application on Heart Failure Prediction Edward Choi, Andy Schuetz, Walter F. Stewart, Jimeng Sun arXiv preprint arXiv:1602.03686

 Even if you provided your own medical code representations, you can re-train (aka fine-tune) them as you train Doctor AI.
 Use "--embed\_finetune" option to do this.
 If you are not providing your own medical code representations, Doctor AI will use randomly initialized one, which obviously requires this fine-tuning process.
 Since the default is to use the fine-tuning, you do not need to worry about this.